HaoWeiHe/LR/README.md

-# LR model
+# Logistic-Regression

-This "LR model" demonstrates how logistic regression works.
+This "Logistic-Regression" demonstrates how logistic regression works.
 I wrote this for challenging myself to deal with all the details from scratch.
 Logistic regression is a classification algorithm.
 LR assume data follow Bernoulli Distribution and use sigmoid as its link funcion (see the section below - why sigmoid function - to get more information).